torgeirl/boreas-scheduler/README.md

   - `$ kubectl delete serviceaccount --namespace=kube-system boreas-scheduler`

 ## Advanced optimizer settings
 Boreas can be configured to include options with the optimizing requests sent to Zephyrus2 through an optional `Options` setting.
-The setting must be set under `[optimizer]` in `src/settings.ini` before deploying Boreas from a local Docker registry.
+The setting must be set under `[optimizer]` in `src/settings.ini` before deploying Boreas from a local container registry.

 Details on the available options can be found in [Zephyrus2's documentation](https://bitbucket.org/jacopomauro/zephyrus2), but options include:
   - disabling Zephyrus2's symmetry breaking constraint: `--no-simmetry-breaking`